-This has led to the introduction of a whole range of innovative products - however, to complement current services, not to replace them.
+This has led to the introduction of a whole range of new innovative products - to complement current services, not to replace them.
 Savings Banks want to be the preferred financial partner of their customers, both in local branches and online.
 Savings Banks are still their customers' first choice - thanks to the high degree of trust Savings Banks enjoy and their customers' belief that they are in good hands.

-5 RISK MANAGEMENT AND FINANCIAL RELIABILITY
+6 RISK MANAGEMENT AND FINANCIAL RELIABILITY